-Nationals Park is a completely non-smoking and tobacco-free facility per District of Columbia law.
-There is no exception for electronic cigarettes or any other type of smoking device, or for smokeless tobacco or any other type of tobacco product.
+Nationals Park is a completely non-smoking and tobacco-free facility, per District of Columbia law.
+There is no exception for electronic cigarettes or any other type of smoking device, nor smokeless tobacco or any other type of marijuana or tobacco product.

 Strollers are permitted in all concourse areas at Nationals Park.
-Strollers that are unable to fold and fit under a Nationals Park seat must be checked either at a Guest Services location, the Center Field Plaza or behind Sections 131 or 321.
+Strollers that are unable to fold and fit under a Nationals Park seat must be checked either at a Guest Services location, the Center Field Plaza, or behind Sections 131 or 321.
 If a guest has a stroller that, once folded, will fit under a Nationals Park seat, he/she will be permitted to take it to their seat.
-However, the Nationals are not responsible for the stroller if it has not been checked.
+The Nationals are not responsible for the stroller if it has not been checked.

-Fans looking to make a suggestion or give the Nationals some feedback can do so by visiting Main Guest Services located at the Center Field Gate.
-Guests may also email suggestions to firstname.lastname@example.org.
+Fans looking to make a suggestion or give the Nationals feedback can do so by visiting Main Guest Services located in Centerfield Plaza.
+Guests may also email suggestions to [email protected].

-The Washington, Lincoln and Jefferson Suites deliver some of the most breathtaking sightlines in Nationals Park.
-Boasting a private and intimate atmosphere, each suite features leather chairs surrounded by granite-top tables, porcelain tile flooring and fine woven carpeting.
-The 42-inch flat screen HD-television over a marble-top wet bar enhances the condominium atmosphere.
+The Washington, Lincoln, and Jefferson Suites deliver some of the most breathtaking sightlines in Nationals Park.
+Boasting a private and intimate atmosphere, each suite features leather chairs surrounded by granite-top tables, porcelain tile flooring, and fine woven carpeting.
+The 55-inch flat screen HD-television over a marble-top wet bar enhances the condominium atmosphere.
 Retractable glass doors open up to three tiers of outdoor seating and offer a stunning view of the playing field.

-Located on the Jefferson Suite level, you will find our newest club spaces designed to accommodate all fans from large organizations to family-sized packages:
+Located on the Suite level, you will find our club spaces designed to accommodate all guests from large organizations to family-sized packages:

 - Club 24: Enjoy the intimacy and luxury of the Suite level with your company’s own private four-seat theater box and dedicated dining table.

-- K Street Boxes: Matches the excitement of the sold out Club 24 space, offering you all of the amenities of a season-long suite in a four-seat theater box.
+- K Street Boxes: Matches the excitement of the Club 24 space, offering you all of the amenities of a season-long suite in a four-seat theater box.